MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spam-policies-asf-settings-about.md

 ## Increase spam score settings

 The following **Increase spam score** ASF settings result in an increase in spam score and therefore a higher chance of getting marked as spam with a spam confidence level (SCL) of 5 or 6, which corresponds to a **Spam** filter verdict and the corresponding action in anti-spam policies.
-Note that not every email that matches the following settings will be marked as spam.
+Not every email that matches the following settings will be marked as spam.

 |Anti-spam policy setting|Description|X-header added|
 |---|---|---|